 We did test burlap, which we thought would be a wonderful texture.
 However, the weave is so coarse it simply didn’t hold up well under the die-cutting process, especially in the smaller sizes.

-- Die cutting machine that cuts fabric (we used the Sizzix 655268 Big Shot Cutting-and-Embossing Roller-Style Machine)
+- Die cutting machine that cuts fabric; we originally used the Sizzix 655268 Big Shot Cutting-and-Embossing Roller-Style Machine

-- Die that cuts fabric (we used the Sizzix BigzBIGkick/Big Shot Die by Tim Holtz, Tattered Florals)
+- Die that cuts fabric; we originally used the Sizzix BigzBIGkick/Big Shot Die by Tim Holtz, Tattered Florals

-- Fabric – see notes above about type of fabric and whether or not to pre-starch (we used Premier Prints Penmanship Oatmeal/Rosa)
+- Fabric – see notes above about type of fabric and whether or not to pre-starch; we originally used Premier Prints Penmanship in Oatmeal/Rosa

-- Embroidery floss (we used Anchor Six Strand Embroidery Floss in China Rose)
+- Embroidery floss; we originally used Anchor Six Strand Embroidery Floss in China Rose

 - Embroidery needle